tqzhong/CG4MCTG/evaluation/README.md

 **Parameters:**

 - --dataset_path: path of the file you want to evaluate.
-- --dataset: choices = ['Fyelp', 'Amazon', 'Yelp', 'Mixture'], the dataset category of test file.
+- --dataset: choices = ['Fyelp', 'Amazon', 'Yelp', 'Mixture'], the dataset category of the test file.
 - --device_num: GPU id.

 ### 3. Test Cases

-All files applied to our CompMCTG Benchmark test must meet the following format requirements: it is a jsonl file, each piece of data contains the "text" key and the corresponding attribute key.
+All files applied to our CompMCTG Benchmark test must meet the following format requirements: it is a jsonl file, and each piece of data contains the "text" key and the corresponding attribute key.
 For test sample files, check the test_cases.